logicmonitor/lm-logs-azure/README.md

 After the deployment is complete, the Azure function listens for logs from the Event Hub.
 We need to redirect them there from resources.
 For most of them, this can be done by [creating diagnostic settings](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/diagnostic-settings).
 If the function was deployed using Terraform, the logs should be sent to Event Hub named `log-hub` in namespace `lm-logs-<LM company name>-<Azure region>`.

-### Virtual Machines
+### Linux Virtual Machines

-Forwarding VM's system and application logs requires [installation of diagnostic extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/diagnostics-linux#installing-the-extension-in-your-vm) on the machine.
+Forwarding Linux VM's system and application logs requires [installation of diagnostic extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/diagnostics-linux#installing-the-extension-in-your-vm) on the machine.

 #### Prerequisites